MegaAntiCheat/client-backend/README.md

 6. Run the application
 7. Click on the link in your console window or visit `localhost:3621` in your browser
 8. Get yourself a Steam Web API key from [here](https://steamcommunity.com/dev/apikey)
-9. You should get a webpage with the MAC UI in it, when you connect to a match it should show all the players in the match!
+9. You should get a webpage with the UI in it, when you connect to a match it should show all the players in the match!

 ## Troubleshooting